Student Rights & Code of Conduct

 - Expulsion in Abeyance.
 A designated period of time during which the student is not in good standing with the University and is subject to automatic expulsion.
 The student remains in enrolled; however, any violation of the Code or other conditions of the expulsion in abeyance, during the Expulsion in Abeyance, will, after a determination of responsibility, result in automatic expulsion.

 - Expulsion.
 The student is permanently separated from the University.
-This penalty may also include the student being barred from University premises and activities.
-When a student is expelled during a term the student is still responsible for payment of tuition and fees for that term.
+This penalty may also include the student being barred from University premises and activities.of tuition and fees for that term.

 - Other Disciplinary Actions.
 In addition to or in place of any of the above sanctions, the student may be subject to other penalties commensurate with the offending conduct.
 This may include but is not limited to degree and/or transcript actions, such as rescission of a degree, withholding of course credit, loss of credit for an assignment/ exam, assignment of additional work, loss of special privileges, behavioral intervention, or a behavioral contract.

-The Vice Chancellor for Enrollment Management and Student Life or a designee may suspend a student for an interim period pending disciplinary proceedings.
+The Dean of Students or a designee may suspend a student for an interim period pending disciplinary proceedings.
 Interim suspensions are effective immediately without prior notice, whenever there is evidence that (1) the continued presence of the student on the University campus poses a substantial threat to the student or to others; or (2) the continued presence of the student on the University campus poses a substantial threat to the stability and continuance of normal University function.
-Within two University business days after being suspended on an interim basis, the student is entitled to a meeting with the VC EMSL to be informed of the nature of the alleged violation, to be presented with available evidence and to be given an opportunity to make a statement and present evidence.
+Within two University business days after being suspended on an interim basis, the student is entitled to a meeting with the Dean of Students to be informed of the nature of the alleged violation, to be presented with available evidence and to be given an opportunity to make a statement and present evidence.
 If the interim suspension is continued, the student will be offered a formal hearing within five (5) University business days.
-The Vice Chancellor for Enrollment Management and Student Life or a designee may appoint an ad hoc hearing board to hear the case, if necessary.
-The Vice Chancellor for Enrollment Management and Student Life or a designee may institute specific restrictions on the student during the period of interim suspension.
+The Dean of Students or a designee may appoint an ad hoc hearing board to hear the case, if necessary.
+The Dean of Students or a designee may institute specific restrictions on the student during the period of interim suspension.

 SECTION 1.
 CLEMENCY